shawfdong/shawfdong.github.io/_posts/2018-3-3-gcp-fundamentals.md

 tags: [Cloud Computing]
 ---

-My notes for the course "Google Cloud Platform Fundamentals: Core Infrastructure" on [Coursera](https://www.coursera.org/).<!-- more -->
+My notes for the course "Google Cloud Platform Fundamentals: Core Infrastructure" (Course 1 of "Architecting with Google Cloud Platform") on [Coursera](https://www.coursera.org/).<!-- more -->

 ## Labs
 * [Sign Up for the Free Trial and Create a Project](https://codelabs.developers.google.com/codelabs/cp100-free-trial/)